Ashley Mears: Career

+In 2017, she was awarded with the "Section on the Body and Embodiment Best Publication Award" for her article Girls as Elite Distinction: The Appropriation of Bodily Capital by Boston University.
 Mears has also written for The New York Times about her research after Pricing Beauty, including her covert ethnographic research on women recruited by promoters to attend VIP parties and nightlife events.
 That research was the basis for her 2020 book Very Important People: Status and Beauty in the Global Party Circuit, which was published by Princeton University Press.
 Very Important People analyzes the elite global party circuit as "a complex world of exchange and exploitation" in which club owners, promoters, and attractive women negotiate relationships and status in a social world of "gendered and racialized hierarchies".
 Mears found that men, particularly promoters, played a large role in determining the value of women's beauty in the elite party scene, but that women were also willing participants seeking to achieve their own aspirations.
 Writing for The Times Literary Supplement, Alice Bloch lauded Very Important People for exploring the nuances of social relationships "without passing predictable moral judgement".

 In addition to her own publications, Mears is regularly cited by print and web media on issues in culture, markets, and work, such as why many models come from one region of the United States, how celebrity scandals affect the reputation of popular hotels and nightspots, whether fashion modeling is indentured servitude, whether "sexbots" will replace spouses, and the emotional labor of women in the workplace.
 In 2022, Mears was promoted to full professor of sociology at Boston University.
+In 2024, she began an appointment as Professor and Chair of Cultural Sociology and New Media at the University of Amsterdam.

+Mears was featured in a 2025 artwork titled "Work Portraits, Portrait Work" with Ben Wolf Noam.